 You will also note that the proportions vary from sketch to sketch.
 I wasn’t really trying to achieve accuracy in this regard but version B is the closest!

 These sketches are obviously done from photos as I don’t happen to be in Yorkshire at the moment – sadly!
 I was using my own photos as reference and have sketched this building before on location.
-I have promised a few people that I will write a blog post about my thoughts of sketching from photos, so I won’t go into it now, but needless to say it makes a big difference to sketch from your own photos and from something that you have sketched before.
+I have promised a few people that I will write a blog post about my thoughts on sketching from photos, so I won’t go into it now, but needless to say, it makes a big difference to sketch from your own photos and from something that you have sketched before.

 Anyway, back to my work this week…. here they are on their own with a few comments: